 LinkedIn as B2B Leaders

 LinkedIn specializes in B2B organizations because half of B2B buyers are milennials and therefore the older generation tends to work from a more professional platform.
+Is Linkedin the right social media platform for you?

 What is B2B?